 Probably the best-known story in the world of magic is the one about the schoolboy wizard Harry Potter.
 Joanne K. Rowling’s first novel was published in 1997.
 There are now seven books in the series.
 The filming of the first Harry Potter movie started in the year 2000 at the Warner Bros.
 Film Studios in London.
 A total of eight movies have since been made, featuring the fascinating adventures of Harry Potter and his two best friends, Ron Weasley and Hermione Granger.

-Based on box office takings, the Harry Potter movie series is the most successful of all time.
+Based on box office takings, the Harry Potter movie series is one of the most successful of all time.
 A visit to the mystical film locations, including original props used on the film sets, allows you to immerse yourself in the world of wizards, witches and muggles.
 This guide provides an overview of the most important Harry Potter hotspots in London and how to get there, either under your own steam or by joining a guided Harry Potter sightseeing tour.
 It also includes a few fun facts about the Harry Potter movie series as well as some useful insider tips.

 Almost all the Harry Potter film locations are in England and Scotland.
 In London in particular, there are numerous places that have served as sets for the movies over the years.
 As home to the Royal Family, London is always worth a visit, but for Harry Potter fans it has even more to offer, as there’s no better place for immersing yourself in the magical world of Harry Potter.
 We’ve compiled a list of the best Harry Potter tours London has to offer, including transport and professional guides, who can let you into a few secrets about wizardry.